-- When the setting Window Pops-up choose your desired language and start translating or Click on “Create new translation” button and select Your language to translate the string.
-Here in example,selected language is German(Germany).
+- When the setting Window Pops-up choose your desired language and start translating or Click on the “Create new translation” button and select Your language to translate the string.
+Here for example, the selected language is German(Germany).

 - When translations will saved into PO file, then automatically also generate the .MO file at wp-event-manager/languages/.